Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Qualitative Analysis of Metacognitive Reasoning Traces

 \section{Qualitative Analysis of Metacognitive Reasoning Traces}

-In this section, we qualitatively examine how metacognitive behaviors manifest in reasoning traces before and after applying MBT.
-We present three representative cases in sequence: an initial reasoning trace generated without metacognitive control, a normatively structured trace synthesized by MBT-S, and a rewritten trace by MBT-R. This progression illustrates how metacognitive structure first stabilizes reasoning and subsequently enables the explicit detection and repair of logical failures.
+This section gives qualitative examples of how metacognitive behaviors appear in reasoning traces before and after MBT.
+We present three cases in sequence, namely an initial reasoning trace without metacognitive control, a structured trace synthesized by MBT-S, and a rewritten trace by MBT-R. The progression shows how the structural form changes the trace and how it makes the detection and repair of logical errors explicit.